 To get started, log into your Qonto account from a desktop device and click on Invoicing on the navigation menu.

-Saving a draft
+Create and saving a draft

 From the Invoicing section, click on Create an invoice at the top of your screen.
 From there, start filling out the fields as indicated on the screen.
 To save a draft, you must at least: